haaakon/Scaffolding/README.md

 ### Contents

 #### UITableView/UICollectionView DataSource
 Always split out your datasource into a separate file from your view controller, this template will give you a good starting point.
-Also supports fetched results controller
+Also supports fetched results controller - This is going to change to an extension instead of an own class file

 #### Swift Extension
 Automatically gives proper naming and subclassing when you make an extension